 Q6.
 Can I continue with my 'drop in' system, rather than appointment only?

-No. The government guidance says businesses must operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy.
-You should also keep a temporary record of clients and visitors for 21 days and assist NHS Test and Trace with requests for that data if needed.
+No. The government guidance says businesses should operate an appointment only system, maintain social distancing in waiting areas and consider moving to a one-in-one-out policy.
+You must now keep a temporary record of clients and visitors and display the NHS QR poster to assist NHS Test and Trace.

 When taking bookings, remember to ask the client the screening questions, as outlined in the earlier part of this Bulletin.

 If the client has any of the symptoms, however mild, they should stay at home and reschedule their appointment.
 Contact the NHS too.